Dallas Failure to Warn Attorneys

 What is reasonable use and whether a danger would be obvious to a reasonable user will depend on the type of product and the type of user.
 However, the above list is the general baseline that manufacturers must follow.

 A warning must be understandable to consumers.
 The language used should be easy to understand.
-A number of manufacturers also include warnings in more than one language to assist more people in understanding the dangers inherent in certain products.
+Many manufacturers also include warnings in more than one language to assist more people in understanding the dangers inherent in certain products.

 Proving a Failure to Adequately Warn Case